Teething ProductsSkip to the navigation

 There are many ways to help your baby who is teething .
-You can help relieve discomfort by offering your baby safe objects to chew or
+You can help relieve discomfort by offering your baby safe objects to chew or suck on.

 Teething rings, teethers, and toys specifically for teething

 A wide variety of teethers and toys are made of nontoxic materials and are specially designed for teething babies.
 Teething rings come in many different sizes and shapes.
 Some are made of firm rubber (with or without bumps).
 Others are filled with water and made to be chilled in the refrigerator.
 Don't freeze these types of rings or teethers, because they become too hard and may harm your baby's gums.